forj-oss/jplugins/DESIGN.md

 4. read `jplugins.lst`, apply rules and write the lock file.

-Step: Read jplugins.lst, from pre-installed plugins and treat features to add groovy and plugin in the list
+Step: Read jplugins.lst, from pre-installed plugins and treat features to add groovy and plugin in the list Process objective:

+- Apply rules identified in `jplugins.lst` and `*.desc`, and identify latest version to use
+- Apply dependencies minimum version required on version identified.
+    It can breaks when an indentified versin is not compatible with the rule. `jplugins` must report the module with version which requiring a newer version.
+    To fix this issue, the `jplugins.lst` can:
+    - accept a newer version of the plugin that break the dependency rules.
+    - or downgrade the dependency with an older version.

+What it won't do:

+- If the dependency requires an identified version newer, search for an older dependency which accept the identified version (extra step)

 1. read `jplugins.lst`, do git clone/update of install-inits, read each desc files requested, add plugins in the list,
 2. list groovy files